nathangiusti/SixtyFourdleAnalysis/readme.md

 Next we check for "dominated words", which are words whose contributions to the solution would be a strict subset of the contributions of another word meaning it will never appear in our minimal solution so we exclude it from our search space.

 Then we take the set of words that aren't in our common set, and search each subset of size 1 to see if it solves.
-If not, we get a list of all distinct sets of size 2 and so on.
+If not, we get a list of all distinct subsets of size 2 and so on.
+The larger the size of the subset, the more distinct subsets exist which is what primarily governs the speed of execution.

-Our code generates a list of all possible solution sets and presents them broken down into the following.
+At the end we print a list of all possible solution sets and presents them broken down into the following:

-The core words found before starting the analysis.
+- The core words found before starting the analysis.

-The words beyond the core words which exist in every minimal solution
+- The words beyond the core words which exist in every minimal solution

-Groupings of solution sets with multiple common words and separating the suffix's for easier exploration of the solution space.
+- Groupings of solution sets with multiple common words and separating the suffix's for easier exploration of the solution space.

 # My process